 A 4.0 m long, 80 kg beam is anchored to a wall and held at rest horizontally by a rope at the illustrated angle.
 A 10 kg box rests on the beam at the illustrated point.
 The aim of this exercise is to determine the tension in the rope.
 This would enable one to decide on the breaking strength of the rope.
-(131F2022)
+The thickness of the beam is negligible.
+(131Sp2023)